dojoengine/book/docs/pages/framework/world/events.md

 ## Using `dojo::event`

-These events are acting like 'off-chain' storage and derive [Model](/framework/models) which allows [Torii](/toolchain/torii) to easily parse them.
+These events are acting like 'off-chain' storage and behave like [models](/framework/models) which allows [Torii](/toolchain/torii) to easily parse them.
-Since it's a [Model](/framework/models) it must have a least a `#[key]` and any type used inside the model must derive `Introspect`.
+Since it mimics [models](/framework/models) behaviour, a Dojo event must have a least a `#[key]` and any type used inside it must derive `Introspect`.

-For example we will declare a `PlayerStatus` struct to keep track of player mood.
+For example we will declare a `PlayerMood` struct to keep track of player mood.

 -   We don't need this information onchain.
--   We don't want to historize `PlayerStatus` changes, just keep track of the current/latest `PlayerStatus`.
+-   We don't want to historize `PlayerMood` changes, just keep track of the current/latest `PlayerMood`.

 ```rust
 #[derive(Copy, Drop, Introspect)]